db-tu-dresden/FPGA-SIMD-Sandbox/group_count_FPGA/README.md

 > monitor running batch-jobs via
 > `watch -n 1 qstat -n -1`

+## Global parameters
+-   All parameters that can be configured are in "global_parameters.h" and should be adjusted only there at the beginning.

 ## Emulator
 ### Run as Batchjob
 (0) Build lib